Lewis & ClarkCollege of Arts & Sciences

 Facilities

 The Olin Center for Physics and Chemistry features more than 20,000 square feet of classroom, laboratory, and study space.
 It includes a lecture demonstration arena; well-equipped general, organic, analytical, biochemistry, physical chemistry, and inorganic laboratory facilities; a chemistry data analysis room that includes computer facilities for poster preparation; an organic instrumentation room; special laboratories for student and faculty research; three seminar-classrooms; a conference room; and a student lounge.
-The department received funding from the Fairchild Foundation and the National Science Foundation (NSF) for a high-field FT-NMR that is used by all organic chemistry students.
+The department received funding from the the National Science Foundation (NSF) and the Murdock Trust for a high-field NMR spectrometer that is used by all chemistry students.

 Instrumentation